ignite/cli/starport/services/pluginsrpc/README.md

 To write a plugin, you must conform to the interfaces defined in `github.com/lukerhoads/plugintypes` repo.
 You must also set up a main function, which serves RPC calls that the plugin service uses to get information on your custom plugin.

+To display output, you must use the log library.

+An example is included here: https://github.com/lukerhoads/testplugin

 For a command plugin:
 ```golang
 type Command interface {